SanhoLee/fwgs_blog/_posts/notes/embedded/2024-02-07-embedded-essentialSkills.md

 ## 데이터 시트 읽는 능력(1)
 - gpio(general-purpose input/output)
 - pwm(pulse width modulation)
     - make it like analog signals by differentiating ratio(duration time) of digital signals(high and low).
-- Human eye cannot recognize whether it blinks or not if the frequency is over 100 Hz.
+    - Human eye cannot recognize whether LED lamp blinks or not if the frequency is over 100 Hz.
     - Duty Cycle : time ratio of high and low signals, (duration time of high signal)/(duration time of low signal)
+    - It enables such like analog-output signal control by digital-output signals.
+    - Motor control could be one example, if duty ratio is going to high, velocity will be faster.

 ![1](DutyCycle.jpg)
  _concept of duty cycle._

-- It enables such like analog-output signal control by digital-output signals.
-- Motor control could be one example, if duty ratio is going to high, velocity will be faster.

 ### About and differences of i2c, spi, uart communications